Bucktooth/Bucktooth/README.md

 - 👀 I’m interested in Computer Science, Data Science, and Web Development.
 - 🌱 I’m currently learning C#.
 - 💞️ I’m looking to collaborate on projects in the future.
-- 📫 How to reach me: joey.troxclair@selu.edu
+- 📫 How to reach me: viiwebhead@live.com

 <!---
 Bucktooth/Bucktooth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.